Is -8 A Whole Number

 Understanding the different number sets and their properties is essential for several reasons:

 • Mathematical Operations: Different number systems have different properties that affect how mathematical operations are performed.
-For example, division by zero is undefined in most number systems.
+Here's one way to look at it: division by zero is undefined in most number systems.

 • Problem Solving: Classifying numbers helps in solving mathematical problems.
 Understanding whether a number is an integer, rational, or irrational guides the approach to solving various equations and inequalities.